Chartered Accountants are widely considered by industry insiders to be the first officially certified professionals in accountancy.

 Like other certified accounting professionals, CA’s work in many accounting and finance fields.
 Their practical experience typically includes management, taxation, and auditing in both the private and public sector.

 Holders of this esteemed certification are required to complete on-going professional training in order to maintain the competitive edge as well as stay up-to-date with current accounting practices, news, and events.

 Chartered Accountants Around the World

-These countries still highly value The Chartered Accountant Certification:
+These countries highly value The Chartered Accountant certification:

 - New Zealand

-On the other hand in the United States, Certified Public Accountants are more in demand.
+On the other hand, Certified Public Accountants are more in demand in the United States.

-For this reason if you are currently work in the US as a professional accountant, seeking a Chartered Accountant certification is one way to position yourself for overseas employment in the accounting field.
+For this reason, if you are currently working in the US as a professional accountant, seeking a Chartered Accountancy certification is one way to position yourself for overseas employment in the accounting field.

 Training All Over The World

 There are well over two-dozen universities around the world that offer courses directly related to building the knowledge necessary to become a Chartered Accountant.